 - No application, permit, or approval shall be considered on property where there is a known outstanding violation of the Zoning Ordinance, unless the application, permit, and/or approval would remedy the violation.

-- Unless otherwise authorized by the City Treasurer, no application shall be processed unless the applicant produces satisfactory evidence that any delinquent or outstanding real estate taxes, nuisance charges, stormwater management utility fees, or other charges that constitute a lien on the subject property have been paid.
+- If the City Treasurer identifies that there are any delinquent or outstanding real estate taxes, nuisance charges, stormwater management utility fees, or other charges that constitute a lien on the subject property, no application shall be processed unless the applicant produces satisfactory evidence that these delinquent charges have been paid, unless otherwise authorized by the City Treasurer.

 - Applicants are encouraged to speak with adjoining property owners and/or nearby civic leagues concerning proposed plans.